-The Ethogram is the official blog of the UC Davis Animal Behavior Graduate Group.
-Our goal is to bring you exciting animal behavior research from UC Davis and around the world.
+The Ethogram* is the official blog of the UC Davis Animal Behavior Graduate Group.

 Kelly Finn is interested in the intersection of complexity science and animal behavior, specifically in fractal-like patterns in individual behavior sequences and social network structure.
 Her current research involves rhesus macaques, but she has previously studied a variety of species, from tadpoles to elephants.

 Ryane Logsdon is interested in sexual selection, cooperative, and altruistic behaviors.
 She has researched display behavior in Anolis lizards, cognition in American Crows, and is currently studying mating behavior on the lekking Greater Sage Grouse.